 1. Cake flour + leavening.
 Cake flour is soft and finely milled like self-rising flour, so it makes a good substitute in terms of tenderness and texture.
-For every cup of self-rising flour called for, replace with 1 cup cake flour, 1½ teaspoons baking soda and ½ teaspoon fine sea salt.
+For every cup of self-rising flour called for, replace with 1 cup cake flour, 1½ teaspoons baking powder and ½ teaspoon fine sea salt.

 2. Pastry flour + leavening.
 Pastry flour falls somewhere in between all-purpose and cake flours, so it’s another fine substitute for self-rising flour when used with leavening.
-Use 1 cup pastry flour, 1½ teaspoons baking soda and ½ teaspoon fine sea salt to replace 1 cup self-rising flour.
+Use 1 cup pastry flour, 1½ teaspoons baking powder and ½ teaspoon fine sea salt to replace 1 cup self-rising flour.

 What to Make with Self-Rising Flour (or a Self-Rising Flour Substitute)